Hot Posts

 I wrote that quote thinking a little bit about myself.
 I know I can come across as overzealous or quirky at times, but I hope people find that I have something cool to share if they just give me a chance!
 It’s also true for so many fascinating people I've met; at first glance, you might be unsure, but once you step inside their world, they are incredible.

-The 5 Bridges Trail
+The 5 Bridges & The Climbers

-The hike up Rock Canyon is a steady, heart-pumping climb.
 As you make your way up the wide, rocky path, you will cross over 5 different wooden footbridges.
-At the very beginning of the Rock Canyon trail, the water is all piped underground to supply the city, so it feels very dry.
+At the very beginning of the trail, the water is all piped underground to supply the city, so it feels very dry.
 But keep pushing!
 When you get up higher, the pipe ends, and you finally get to enjoy the sound of a cute, refreshing stream running alongside your hike.

 🧗♀️ The Vertical World